 If you are a first time buyer in the Fashion District, you might find yourself overwhelmed by the vast amount of options available to wholesale buyers.
-Especially for those starting a new business, there seems to be confusion regarding the difference between showrooms and cash-and-carry vendors.
+Especially for those starting a new business, there seems to be confusion regarding the difference between showrooms and fast fashion vendors.

 Showrooms often represent one or various designers.
 They have samples of the designer’s upcoming collection for buyers to view when they are placing orders.
 These showrooms are typically found in the buildings on 9th and Los Angeles Streets: The California Market Center, The Cooper Design Space, The New-Mart, and the Gerry Building.
 There are also a couple other showroom buildings in the area including the Primrose Building, the Lady Liberty Building, and the Academy Awards Clothing Showroom Building.
 These showrooms are always one season ahead.
 This means they show their spring lines in the fall, and their fall lines in the spring.
 For example they will be showing the Spring 2013 collections in October 2012.